Physical pain has a habit of springing on us when we least expect it. Let’s take a look at different types of pain and how to deal with it.

 There are several signs and symptoms to look out for if you think you could be suffering from a meniscus injury, including joint swelling, pain along the knee joint line, and locking, popping or clicking of the knee.
 It is worth pointing out the meniscus repair can be complicated, which is why it is so important to use the services of an experienced physiotherapist.

-A whole host of techniques can be used when it comes to meniscus injury treatment, including massage, strengthening exercises, flexibility exercises, heat and ice application, electrotherapy and more.
+A whole host of techniques can be used when it comes to meniscus injury treatment, including massage, strengthening exercises, flexibility exercises, heat and ice application, ice therapy machine, electrotherapy and more.

 Tendonitis is a condition that involves the inflammation of the patellar tendon, with tissue damage also commonly being present, which in turn can cause a considerable amount of pain in the front of the knee.